City of Newcastle encourages the establishment of outdoor trading areas throughout the Newcastle region.

 Download the flyer on dogs at outdoor trading (pdf)

-You need separate Council approval if you are going to erect permanent structures and/or awnings in a public space.
+You need separate approval from City of Newcastle if you are going to erect permanent structures and/or awnings in a public space.

 If your outdoor trading area is adjacent to traffic control signals or on a 'classification' state road you may require separate approval from the RMS.